Arcturus: Spectrum

-Originally an F-type main sequence star, Arcturus has evolved off the main sequence to the red giant branch, reaching an early K-type stellar classification.
+Arcturus has evolved off the main sequence to the red giant branch, reaching an early K-type stellar classification.
 It is frequently assigned the spectral type of K0III, but in 1989 was used as the spectral standard for type K1.5III Fe−0.5, with the suffix notation indicating a mild underabundance of iron compared to typical stars of its type.
 As the brightest K-type giant in the sky, it has been the subject of multiple atlases with coverage from the ultraviolet to infrared.

 The spectrum shows a dramatic transition from emission lines in the ultraviolet to atomic absorption lines in the visible range and molecular absorption lines in the infrared.
 This is due to the optical depth of the atmosphere varying with wavelength.
 The spectrum shows very strong absorption in some molecular lines that are not produced in the photosphere but in a surrounding shell.
 Examination of carbon monoxide lines show the molecular component of the atmosphere extending outward to 2–3 times the radius of the star, with the chromospheric wind steeply accelerating to 35–40 km/s in this region.

 Astronomers term "metals" those elements with higher atomic numbers than helium.
 The atmosphere of Arcturus has an enrichment of alpha elements relative to iron but only about a third of solar metallicity.
 Arcturus is possibly a Population II star.